Interview – Tony Todd

 CrypticRock.com – Totally agreed.
 As we were talking about Horror, you started to get really big Horror recognition with Candyman in 1992.
 Were you surprised to see how positively Candyman was received by people?

 Tony Todd – Yeah, because I didn’t have to audition for that.
 Bernard (Rose) is another director I’ve worked with more than once.
-He told me, this movie is going to change my life.
+He told me, that this movie was going to change my life.
 We were sitting in Chicago doing some scouting and I said, “Bernard, I am going to do the best job I can do.”
 I was a little younger then, and I said, “Nothing is going to change my life, I am going to do a good job for you.”
-When you have a combination of him and Tony Richman behind the camera, Philip Glass, the lovely Virginia Madsen, Xander Berkeley, using Chicago as a backdrop and Cliver Barker with the original story, you can’t go wrong.
+When you have a combination of him and Tony Richman behind the camera, Philip Glass, the lovely Virginia Madsen, Xander Berkeley, using Chicago as a backdrop, and Cliver Barker with the original story, you can’t go wrong.

-It took awhile for it to hit people, believe it or not, when it came out.
+It took a while for it to hit people, believe it or not when it came out.
 It was fine, but nobody was running up to me on the streets saying, “Oh, Candyman.”
 It was weird, it took about 2-3 years before they started playing it on cable.
 Then one day, the moment that I realized, my daughter and I were doing Christmas shopping in Ohio.
 We were in the mall, and people kept coming up to us saying, “Candyman.”
 She put her little bag down and said, “That’s not Candyman, that’s my dad!”
 That’s when I learned a couple of things.
 A, fame is fleeting and it’s intrusive.
 B, what the real things in life matter, which is a little bit of privacy when you want it.
-I don’t need the red carpet, I just need to do good work and to take care of my family and my friends.
+I don’t need the red carpet, I just need to do good work and take care of my family and my friends.

 tony todd